 Salix loan: The Academy received a loan from Salix for a new boiler.
 The loan is repayable over a further 6 years.

 Kent Pension: amounts due to Kent County Council for early retirement payments for staff that were previously made redundant.

-The transfer of funds is the purchase of fixed assets from GAG and unrestricted funds.
+The transfer of funds is the purchase of fixed assets from GAG.